Personal, Social, Health Education (PSHE) and

 Relationships & Sex Education (RSE)

 From September 2020, it is a statutory requirement that all schools in England and Wales are teaching Relationship and Sex Education as a fundamental part of the curriculum.
-Due to school closures during the COVID-19 pandemic, this deadline has been extended to Summer term 2021.
+Due to school closures during the COVID-19 pandemic, this deadline was extended to Summer term 2021.

-As part of implementing the RSE curriculum, schools must consult with the children, parents, staff and governors to ensure that there is a general consensus on our approaches to policy and the curriculum content.
+As part of implementing the RSE curriculum, school completed a stakeholder consultation in order to ensure that there is a general consensus on our approaches to policy and the curriculum content.

 As a school we will continue to use Jigsaw as our PSHE / Health & Well-being Programme; it offers a comprehensive programme which includes the statutory RSE in an age appropriate way.
 The Jigsaw link to the statutory guidance can also be viewed below.